believeinlain/believeinlain.github.io/essays/crossing-over.md

 The more time I spend away from what initially inspired me, the more I lose faith.
 I need to create new worlds, and I need a better understanding of the art in order to accomplish that goal.
 The more diverse experiences I have in the field of software engineering, the closer I get to making it a reality. **To that end, I'm excited to see how I learn and grow into the future.**

-Image credit: [https://en.wikipedia.org/wiki/Myst#/media/File:MystCover.png](https://en.wikipedia.org/wiki/Myst#/media/File:MystCover.png) copyright Cyan Worlds and Brøderbund.
+Image credit: [https://en.wikipedia.org/wiki/Myst#/media/File:MystCover.png](https://en.wikipedia.org/wiki/Myst#/media/File:MystCover.png) (Accessed 9/12/2021) © Cyan Worlds and Brøderbund.